incrementalelm/elm-graphql-workshop/slides/elm-graphql-workshop.md

 # Defining Success

-- Introduce yourself to your table
+- Introduce yourself
+- GraphQL experience?
+Elm experience?
 - Share what wild success would look like for you
 - What would the visible outcome look like?